-Tuition is personalised, whether it is to sit exams, or to just learn to play.
-I provide guidance in learning and improving piano or keyboard skills, along with musicianship, theory and harmony, technique, composition, dictation, singing, sight-reading music, etc. Lessons can be in classical or modern piano, or both if desired.
-Students of all levels are considered from 8 year old upwards.
+Tuition is personalised, whether it is to sit exams, or just learn to play, lessons include instrument, technique, repertoire, musicianship, theory and harmony, composition, dictation, singing, sight-reading music, etc. Students of all levels are considered from 8 year old upwards.

-Once accepted, students of school age are expected to attend lessons for a full school year.
+Once accepted, students of school age are expected to attend lessons for the full term.
 Lessons are held on a weekly, bi-weekly or occasional basis, depending on the requirements of the students.
 Summer lessons are also given and dealt with on a case-by-case basis.
 Adult students’ attendance is dealt with on a case-by-case basis.

 If a student must miss a lesson for illness or other commitments (sport events, other activities, etc), the teacher must be notified at least 24 hours in advance in order for the student to be entitled to a makeup lesson.
 Likewise, the teacher must be notified of any family holidays / travel during which the student will miss lessons.

 The teacher reserves the right to reschedule lessons due to illness, academic commitments, performances and family matters.

-Students have the option of paying weekly, monthly or per term (please see separate fees sheet).
-Weekly payment must be effected at the start of the lesson, monthly payment on the first lesson of the month, payment for the term must be effected on the first lesson of such term.
+Students have the option of paying weekly, monthly or per term.
+Weekly payment must be effected at the start of the lesson, monthly payment on the first lesson of the month, payment for the term must be effected on the first lesson of the term.
+Payment methods include:

 Termination of lessons

 If a students decides he / she no longer wants to take piano lessons, the teacher must be notified one month in advance in order to make arrangements to fill the time made available with the next student on the waiting list.
 The teacher has the right to terminate tuition in case of incompatible behaviour, failure to practice or failure to comply with studio policy, delays / failure to fulfil payments.

 Continuation of lessons into next term / school year